-1. A first phase in which preparations are made to carry out the risk inventory.
-For the Risk Monitor, this means that the themes that will be included in it must first be determined (and the associated topics).
+- 1. A first phase in which preparations are made to carry out the risk inventory.
+First, the themes that will be included are determined (with the associated topics).
 It is also determined which employee(s) will be made responsible for which part.
 We always ask all employees to read (part of the) policy plan or protocol and then provide input on the content, workability, and other comments.
-We also request an initial to ensure reading (sign-off list)

-2. A second phase in which the risk inventory is actually started.
+We also request an initial to ensure reading (sign-off list) - 2.
+A second phase in which the risk inventory is actually started.
 In this phase you actively discuss the themes to be discussed with employees so that an overview is created of points that require improvement.
-This is done during work consultations and, where necessary, in a separate working group with a number of employees who have provided input.

-3. A third phase in which it is determined how these improvement points can best be addressed, in the form of an action plan.
+This is done in daily consultations and, where necessary, in a separate working group with a number of employees who have provided input. - 3.
+A third phase in which it is determined how these improvement points can best be addressed, in the form of an action plan.
 The monthly management meeting discusses what input has been received from the various locations with regard to the policy document or the protocol.
 It is compared whether a particular comment or improvement proposal has been mentioned more often, and whether input has been provided that contributes to improving the policy.
 Where necessary, the policy is adjusted and the change is discussed with the teams at the different locations.